Cosmetics advertising: Criticism

 Beauty standards are essentially societal norms or expectations that are used to define a very specific idea of what should be considered beautiful and not conforming to society’s beauty standards can have detrimental effects on a person’s sense of worth.
 Researchers have found a correlation between exposure to cosmetic advertisements and body image issues among black women.
 For example, cosmetic companies tend to glorify euro-centric characteristics over other physical features and this leaves people who lack these traits extremely self-conscious.
 Matter of fact, an experiment discovered there was a correlation between the likelihood of women undergoing cosmetic surgery based on their body dissatisfaction before and after experiencing some form of cosmetic advertisement.
 The results supported the hypothesis that mental health issues, such as depression and anxiety, are more common among women who have undergone cosmetic surgery than their non-patient counterparts.

 Cosmetics advertising can be detrimental not only to mental health, but physical health as well.
 When advertised incorrectly, people can be influenced to purchase products that are actually harming their skin more than benefiting.
 Most, but not all, cosmetics can cause harmful reactions to the skin due to the toxic chemicals they contain.

+Another significant challenge associated with the marketing of cosmetics is that manufacturers sell products as cosmetics which should actually be subject to different registration requirements and legislation.
+Such products are sometimes referred to as "borderline products".
+In Europe, there are also instances where the relevant authorities enforce a change in a product’s registration (e.g. from a cosmetic to a medicinal product, or from a food supplement to a cosmetic).
+These issues are nothing new, as courts were already conducting cases concerning borderline products as early as the beginning of the 20th century.